palfrey/paracrine/README.md

 3. Write a main file describing what you want to setup. [integration_test/main.py](integration_test/main.py) is a reasonable example.
 It must call the `everything` function, which takes arguments for the inventory file, bootstrap and core functions.
 User-defined bootstrap is optional, but useful.
 4. Write an inventory file for the machines this is managing.
 Current setup assumes they're all the same. [integration_test/docker/inventory.yaml](integration_test/docker/inventory.yaml) is a reasonable example file, but I suggest generating it from whatever you're using to create the servers (e.g. Terraform).
 5. Write a `config.yaml`.
 This has a main top-level key of `environments` with keys below that for each inventory file you've got ([integration_test/config.yaml](integration_test/config.yaml) just has one, but in most scenarios you'll have at least a dev and prod setup).
 What you do below that is up to you, but typically it'll be environment variables and secrets to feed into the main file.
+6. Run `python -m paracrine.setup <inventory file>` - this will install the minimum python bits so that everything else works.
-5. Run the main file.
+7. Run the main file.

 Limitations
 -----------